UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 | ----------------- | -------------------------------------------------------------------------- | ---------------------- |
 | Videotape | Betacam; Betacam SP; Betamax; Digital Betacam; U-Matic; VHS; D-2; M-Format; VHS-C; HDCAM; DVCAM; MiniDV; Hi8; Video8; Digital 8 | Paige Box              |

-Please note existing labels for shared audiovisual boxes, such as "Videotape box", "Audiocassette box", etc, are stored in the file folder located in TS archival's processing room.
+Please note existing labels for shared AV boxes, such as "Videotape box", "Audiocassette box", etc, are stored in the file folder located in TS archival's processing room.

 # Resources (work in progress)

 This documentaiton did not emerge from a vacuum!
-As the Audiovisual Archivist at Wilson Library, I lean on and acknowledge the many smart and thoughtful people who have presented and published widely on the subject of processing archival audiovisual materials.
+As the Audiovisual Archivist at Wilson Library, I lean on and acknowledge the many smart and thoughtful people who have presented and published widely on the subject of processing archival AV materials.
 Below is a growing & evolving list of some recommended resources to check out if you haven't already:

 - University of Illinois at Urbana-Champaign's [Preservation Self-Assessment Program: "Collection ID Guide: Audiovisual Materials"](https://psap.library.illinois.edu/collection-id-guide#audiovisual)